HealthCanada/HPFB/product-monograph/style-sheet/v_1_0/readme.md

 2021-10-29 - [#68] Support for multiple Companies and Addresses on PM Title Page; table-shading using styleCode=table-secondary
 2021-11-26 - Added Product Metadata section for Print back to spl_canada_monograph.spl
 2022-01-14 - [#93, #94] Use Basis of Strength in Product Detail section headings, render French physical quantity values using commas and spaces
-2022-02-04 - [#109] Support multiple company and address blocks with padding that works with paragraph and br delimited addresses.
+2022-02-04 - [#109] Support multiple company and address blocks with padding that works with paragraph and br delimited addresses

 ## 3. This should be the only processing instruction referenced in the XML PM: